NEASQC/FinancialApplications/README.md

 ## Library organisation

-The *Quantum Quantitative Finance Library* is deployed as typical Python library in the **QQuantLib** folder (we can use import QQuantLib for have access to the complete library).
+The *Quantum Quantitative Finance Library* is deployed as typical Python library in the **QQuantLib** folder (we can use *import QQuantLib* for have access to the complete library).
 The library was organised in the following packages:
 * *Data Loading* or **DL** package.
 Under **QQuantLib/DL**.
 This package contains modules related with the loading of the data into the quantum circuits.
     * data\_loading.py (QQuantLib.DL.data\_loading): this modules deals with functions for loading data in quantum circuits using two different kind of approximation: the brute force one where multi-controlled rotations are used directly and using a more efficient method based on *quantum multiplexors*.
 * *Amplitude Amplification* or **AA** package.
 Under **QQuantLib/AA**.
 This package contains modules for creating amplitude amplification (or Grover-like) operators.
     * amplitude\_amplification.py (QQuantLib.AA.amplitude\_amplification).
-This module contains functions for creating mandatory operators for amplitude amplifications and grover-like operators as QLM AbstractGate and QRoutines.
+This module contains functions for creating mandatory operators for amplitude amplifications and grover-like operators as QLM AbstractGate or QRoutines.
 * *Amplitude Estimation* or **AE** package.
 Under **QQuantLib/AE**.
 This package is devoted to the implementation of different amplitude amplification algorithms.
     * maximum\_likelihood\_ae.py (QQuantLib.AE.maximum\_likelihood\_ae).
 This package implements *Maximum Likelihood Amplitude estimation* (**MLAE**) algorithm.
 The algorithm was implemented as a python class called *MLAE*
 * *Phase Estimation* or **PE** package.
 Under **QQuantLib/PE**.
 This package contains modules for phase estimation algorithms that can be used in amplitude estimation procedure.